 The Pi 3 comes with four USB ports and an Ethernet port, which provides Fast Ethernet, 100Mbit/s, and is routed via the LAN9514 chip, which has been the standard since the Model B+ Pi was released in mid 2014.
 Many have criticised this decision as it prevents the use of Gigabit Ethernet, but adding that to the board would have increased the cost above the magic $35 (around £32, or AUS$47) price point.

 The Pi 3 provides an incremental speed increase when compared to the Pi 2, figures quoted by the Foundation state around 50-60% when running 32-bit code on the new processor.
 Currently, OSes do not yet use the chip's 64-bit mode; the speed boost is mainly due to a series of architectural enhancements.

 The Raspberry Pi 3 is a remarkable piece of technology.
 True, it may not be the most revolutionary upgrade from the Pi 2, but it builds upon a rich community of support and maintains a level of backwards compatibility to boards and projects created for earlier models of Pi to be used.

 The arrival of wireless communications on the board enables IoT projects at a lower price point and helps further the goal of the Raspberry Pi, providing a platform for tinkering and experimentation that's low cost and well supported.

-This review of the Raspberry Pi 3 was taken from Linux Format.
+This review of the Raspberry Pi 3 was originally published in Linux Format.
 Click here to subscribe.